veelenga/cv/index.md

 #### **Project name**: Genesys Platform SDK (as a contractor in [Genesys](https://www.genesys.com/))

-Platform SDK is a high level interface that needed for direct communication with Genesys servers in their native protocols.
-Able to send/receive messages via TCP/IP protocol and represent it in object model.
-Is a core Genesys library that used as a third party dependency almost in all other Genesys Products.
+Platform SDK is a high-level interface that needed for direct communication with Genesys servers in their native protocols.
+Able to send/receive messages via TCP/IP protocol and represent it in the object model.
+Is a core Genesys library that used as a third-party dependency almost in all other Genesys Products.

 **Position**: Java Developer

 **Responsibilities**:
   * Requirement analysis and validation
   * Designing of software design documents
-  * Involved in implementation phase for developing multithreaded classes
+  * Involved in the implementation phase for developing multithreaded classes
   * Involved in design and architecture of the implementation
   * Participated in regular requirement and status calls with internal customers
-  * Involved in unit and functional testing
+  * Involved in the unit and functional testing

 **Position**: Build Engineer